Blenheim, Ontario: 19th Century: Development & Incorporation

+20th Century: Prohibition and Redevelopment.

-As cars became increasingly popular, Blenheim paved its first street in 1920, which opened a period of enormous growth.
-The Prohibition gave Blenheim a chance to grow, as many men were involved in illegal rum-running operations for larger centres.
+Blenheim paved its first street in 1920.
+Blenheim grew during the Prohibition as men were involved in illegal rum-running operations.
 In 1924, W.G.
-Thompson opened a grain mill for local farmers, which is still present today.
+Thompson opened a grain mill for local farmers.

-Blenheim grew through the "Starving 30s", and the "War-Torn 40s".
-The period of 1950 to the present time has seen Blenheim grow to a town of 4,800.

 Blenheim became a part of the Municipality of Chatham-Kent during the 1998 amalgamation of Kent County and its municipalities.
-Up until 1988, Blenheim had its own elected officials with: a mayor, two reeves, and six councillors.
-The current Mayor of Chatham-Kent is Darrin Canniff.
+Up until 1988, Blenheim had its own elected officials with a mayor, two reeves, and six councillors.
+As of June 2025, the mayor of Chatham-Kent is Darrin Canniff.
 In the municipality of Chatham-Kent, Blenheim is a part of the South-Kent region which is represented by 3 councillors: Anthony Ceccacci, Mary Clare Latimer, and Trevor Thompson.

 Blenheim received regional media attention in 2019 when councillor Trevor Thompson refused to remove an image of a toy car with the Confederate flag on it, which he had shared via social media.

 Economy and industry

-Blenheim is rich in agricultural industries including Rol-land Farms, Platinum Produce and Thompsons Limited.
-Blenheim has a diverse industrial base, which is focused in Blenheim's Industrial Park and surrounding area.
+Blenheim is home to Rol-land Farms, Platinum Produce and Thompsons Ltd. Blenheim's Industrial Park and surrounding area house many employers.
 Major employers in the area include: